viceversus/agoras-timer-mobile/README.md

 npm start
 ```

 This will start the React Packager and a [Webpack Dev Server](https://github.com/webpack/webpack-dev-server).
 The dev server will watch your JS files for changes, automatically linting your code as you iterate.
-Additionally, the dev server will and generate the `index.[platform].js` files expected by your React Native iOS or Android app, allowing you the freedom to build
+Additionally, the dev server will generate the `index.[platform].js` files expected by your React Native iOS or Android app, allowing you the freedom to build

 ### iOS